Samsung Electronics and Galaxy Community Generate Over USD 10M to Date To Help the World Achieve the Global GoalsShare open/close

 To learn more about the Global Goals and take action, visit the Samsung Global Goals app here: http://smsng.co/SGG-App.

 To view Samsung’s sustainability progress, check out the 2022 Sustainability Report.

-Samsung has pledged to match funds generated through ad proceeds through the Global Goals app; up to a maximum of USD 5 million annually.
+1 Samsung has pledged to match donations with ad proceeds generated through the Global Goals app; up to USD 5 million annually.